MicrosoftDocs/nav-content/dynamics-nav-app/hr-manage-human-resources.md

 ---
-title: Using Human Resources Functionality| Microsoft Docs
+title: Using Human Resources Functionality
 description: You can register new personnel, edit information about existing staff, and record and analyze absence.
 services: project-madeira
 documentationcenter: ''